MJAriasS/github-practice-assignment/README.md

 ### Making a change to a file in testing branch of repository
 I am adding this info from the testing branch in the Github browser.
 I'm a bit confused about the alerts that one branch is x commits ahead or behind the main branch-- I assume those resolve with the pull requests and merging?
 ### Collaboration
-Robert Ernst has access to repo if he wants to make a change here
+Robert Ernst has access to repo if he wants to make a change here.
+I have made an edit on his repository's README file.